 Paying out of pocket for classes or sitting out a semester is not grounds for reinstatement of aid.
 Students must bring their academic progress back into compliance or have an appeal approved to have aid reinstated.
 Students may re-appeal after a denied appeal once they have successfully completed at least six (6) credit hours with:

 It is important for students to remember that Pell Lifetime Eligibility Used (PLEU) cannot be waived through the submission of an appeal.

 Student Support Services

-The Financial Aid Office encourages any student experiencing academic difficulties to utilize the resources available at Middlesex County College.
-These are valuable resources to assist you if you are struggling to maintain satisfactory academic progress.
-You do not have to be on probation or in a warning status to use these resources!
+The Financial Aid Office encourages any student experiencing academic difficulties to utilize academic services available at Middlesex County College.
+These are valuable resources to assist you if you are struggling to maintain Satisfactory Academic Progress.

 Tutoring Center, Johnson Learning Center, Room 240